eugeniosaintemarie/notes/_posts/2026-06-20-Our-Last-Night-Opalite.markdown

     {{ "I had a bad habit\\
     Of missing lovers past\\
     My brother used to call it\\
-    "Eating out of the trash"\\
+    Eating out of the trash\\
     It's never gonna last\\
     I thought my house was haunted\\
     I used to live with ghosts\\
     And all the perfect couples\\
-    Said, "When you know, you know"\\
+    Said, When you know, you know\\
-    And, "When you don't, you don't"\\
+    And, When you don't, you don't\\
     \\
     And all of the foes, and all of the friends\\
     Have seen it before, they'll see it again\\
     Life is a song, it ends when it ends\\
     I was wrong\\
     \\
-    But my mama told me, "It's alright\\
+    But my mama told me, It's alright\\
     You were dancing through the lightning strikes\\
     Sleepless in the onyx night\\
     But now, the sky is opalite, oh-oh, oh, oh, oh\\
     Oh, my Lord\\
     Never made no one like you bеfore\\
     You had to make your own sunshine\\
-    But now, thе sky is opalite, oh-oh, oh, oh, oh, oh"\\
+    But now, thе sky is opalite, oh-oh, oh, oh, oh, oh\\
     You might also like\\
     Sunrise\\
     Our Last Night\\